gcunhase/NLPMetrics/README.md

 ### Machine Translation
-1. **BLEU** (Bilingual Evaluation Understudy)
+1. **BLEU** (BiLingual Evaluation Understudy)
     * [Papineni 2002](https://www.aclweb.org/anthology/P02-1040.pdf)
     * 'Measures how many words overlap in a given translation when compared to a reference translation, giving higher scores to sequential words.' (recall)
+    * Limitation:
+        * Doesn't consider different types of errors (insertions, substitutions, synonyms, paraphrase, stems)
-    * Limitation: designed to be a corpus measure, so it has undesirable properties when used for single sentences.
+        * Designed to be a corpus measure, so it has undesirable properties when used for single sentences.
 2. **GLEU** (*Google-BLEU*)
     * [Wu et al. 2016](http://arxiv.org/pdf/1609.08144v2.pdf)
     * Minimum of BLEU recall and precision applied to 1, 2, 3 and 4grams